microsoft/vscode-docs/api/language-extensions/overview.md

 By standardizing the communication between a Language Server (a static code analysis tool) and a Language Client (usually a source code editor), the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) allows extension authors to write one code analysis program and reuse it in multiple editors.

-In the [Language Features](/api/language-extensions/language-features) listing, you can find a listing of all VS Code language features and how they map to the [Language Server Protocol Specification](https://microsoft.github.io/language-server-protocol/specification).
+In the [Programmatic Language Features](/api/language-extensions/programmatic-language-features) listing, you can find a listing of all VS Code language features and how they map to the [Language Server Protocol Specification](https://microsoft.github.io/language-server-protocol/specification).

 We offer an in-depth guide that explains how to implement a Language Server extension in VS Code: